 The public has been invited to submit comments, much like submitting testimony for the congressional record, through April 15.
 These comments will be included in a final JCT report, which will be delivered to the Ways and Means Committee on May 6.
-The committee has already started posting public comments submitted to the 11 working groups on tax reform which can be viewed on the its Web site.
+The committee has already started posting public comments submitted to the 11 working groups on tax reform.

 The Senate Finance Committee, which is responsible for tax policy in that chamber, will be holding a series of ten bipartisan member meetings over the next several weeks in order to examine a number of tax-related subject areas.
 Included among these are: families, education, and opportunity; infrastructure, energy and natural resources; and tax-exempt organizations and charitable giving.